asbiin/laravel-webauthn/README.md

 - [License](#license)

-**LaravelWebauthn** is an adapter to use Webauthn as [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication) (two-factor authentication) or as passwordless authentication on Laravel.
+**LaravelWebauthn** is the adapter to use Webauthn as [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication) (two-factor authentication) or as passwordless authentication on Laravel.

 **Try this now on the [demo application](https://webauthn.asbin.net/).**